geomediadesign/dreamproject/README.md

 * Sil

-De identity serves as a binding element for employees and students, this means that first employees and students should identify themselves with this.
+The identity serves as a binding element for employees and students, this means that first employees and students should identify themselves with this.
 The identity as it is described right now, is quite verbal.
 It’d be nice to express this in rituals, symbols, objects and other initiatives that would influence the behaviour of students and employees.
 This should reflect in the school’s daily routine, like in teaching, having a (lunch)break, attending meetings, working in projects, commuting to school, etc. What behaviour fits within this identity?
 What are the other events that the school should pay more attention to?
 What is the role of the citizens in the city of Almere.
 How does all of this come together in the new building?

 ## assignment 2
 **Question: How can the new building communicate the four SDG’s that Aeres University Almere focuses on?**